 2:30 - 3:00 Session 6: Off-Chain Data

 Eleftherios Kokoris-Kogias - Brick: Asynchronous State Channels - 10 min Fan Zhang - Decentralized Oracles - 10 min Sai Krishna Deepak Maram - CANDID Decentralized Identities - 10 min

 3:10 - 3:30 Break - 20 min

-3:30 - 4:10 Session 6: Town Hall* - Input from IC3 Sponsors on IC3 Research Priorities, Projects, Tech Transfer, Modes of Engagement and Social Impact - Professor Andrew Miller (Please see abstract and "homework assignment" for faculty and IC3 sponsors below).
+3:30 - 4:10 Session 6: Town Hall (see below) - Input from IC3 Sponsors on IC3 Research Priorities, Projects, Tech Transfer, Modes of Engagement, and Social Impact - Professor Andrew Miller

-Town Hall Session: This will be an open discussion forum led by Professor Andrew Miller (IC3 Associate Director), to get feedback and input from our industry partners and faculty membership.
+Town Hall Session Overview: An open discussion forum led by Prof. Andrew Miller (IC3 Associate Director) to get feedback and input from our industry partners and faculty membership.
 The following topics are suggested to seed the conversation.
 Please ponder this beforehand and come with questions and comments at the ready!

-Our tremendous research progress speaks for itself, but let's review our grand challenge problems and goal setting.
+Our tremendous research progree speaks for itself, (e.g., see our website), but let's review our grand challenge problems and goal setting.
 How shall we set our priorities and focus areas for the next year?